Foreign Key Column in Angular Grid Component

 Enable multiple foreign key columns

-The Syncfusion Grid component supports the feature of enabling multiple foreign key columns with editing options.
-This allows users to display columns from foreign data sources in the Grid component.
+The Syncfusion Grid component supports enabling multiple foreign key columns with editing options.
+This allows display of columns from foreign data sources in the Grid component.

 In the following example, Customer Name and Ship City are foreign key columns that display the ContactName and City columns from foreign data.